Skip to content

 image.png

-For Source type, select fortigate_log (search for fortigate_log in the search bar)
+For Source type, search and select fortigate_log .

 image.png

 Click Review and Submit.
 If you get the error UDP 514 is not available use other UDP port (e.g. 5514).
-Restart Splunk service for the change to take effect.
+Restart Splunk Enterprise as the splunk user for the change to take effect.

 image.png